datajerk/ctf-write-ups/nahamconctf2021/some-really-ordinary-program/README.md

 These 3rd and 4th iterations of this problem in 2021 have up'd the game a bit requiring stack relocating to a known location for some easy shellcode injection.

+### Update

+Apparently 2 _srops_ was the intended solution; from Discord (post CTF):

+> M_alpha: Sorry to everyone who asked if the bss was rwx on Some Really Ordinary Program I didn't know what kernel version GCP was running it was intended to just use SROP to pivot the stack to the bss and SROP again to get a shell

+I guess this write-up is an _unintended_ solution.
+I created [exploit2.py](exploit2.py) after the CTF to illustrate the intended solution.

 ## Analysis

 ### Checksec